RuABraun/texterrors/README.md

 Recent changes:

+- 22.06.22 refactored internals to make them simpler, character aware alignment is off by default, added more explanations
 - 20.05.22 fixed bug missing regex dependency
 - 16.05.22 fixed bug causing wrong detailed output when there is utterance with empty reference, and utts with empty reference are not ignored
 - 21.04.22 insertion errors on lower line and switching colors so green is reference